Fresh, Organic, and Nutritious Tea // Eijiro Tsukada

 Modern Matcha

 Eijiro Tsukada was born and raised in Tokyo.
 He studied at the University of Tokyo and the Stanford Graduate School of Business.
 Eijiro worked for Suntory, a global beverage and wellness company in Japan, for over two decades.
 Following his career at Suntory, Eijiro became a successful entrepreneur in the Japanese green tea/matcha business niche.
 Nicknamed “The Steve Jobs of Drinks” by Financial Times, Eijiro started Cuzen Matcha in 2020 to pursue his passion for making authentic, freshly ground matcha more accessible to all.
 Cuzen Matcha offers an easy-to-use home matcha maker machine that delivers a high-quality matcha drinking experience right to your own kitchen.
-The product was heralded as one of TIME’s Best Inventions of 2020, named a CES 2020 Innovation Awards Honoree, and awarded the iF Design Award in 2021.
+Designed by Naoya Edahiro, the product was heralded as one of TIME’s Best Inventions of 2020, named a CES 2020 Innovation Awards Honoree, and awarded the iF Design Award in 2021.

 Iroha: Please tell us about your past work, projects or initiatives.